InstructCoder: Instruction Tuning Large Language Models for Code Editing: Data Analysis

 \subsection{Correctness}

-We further randomly sample 200 instances and invite three co-authors to evaluate the instances based on two criteria: the validity of the instruction and the correctness of the instances.
-The validity assessment focuses on deciding if the instructions clearly exhibit editing intent and are appropriate for code editing.
+We further randomly sampled 200 instances and invite annotators to evaluate the instances based on two criteria: the validity of the instructions and the correctness of the outputs.
+The validity assessment focused on determining if the instructions exhibit clear and appropriate editing intents.
 The correctness evaluation examines if the input-output pairs reflect the changes specified by the instructions.

 The results in Table \ref{tab:quality_check} indicate that most instructions in the InstructCoder dataset are valid.
-A few instances exhibit noise and occasional failure to follow the instruction, but overall high correctness is achieved.
+A few instances exhibited noise and occasional failure to follow the instructions, but high correctness was found overall.
 Out of the 200 evaluated instances, 180 were successfully solved, showcasing the overall quality and reliability of InstructCoder.